Despite my best attempts to introduce levity, the Annual

 PROCEDURE:

-In accordance with longstanding editorial tradition, I will butcher
+In accordance with longstanding editorial tradition, we will butcher your

-your piece.
-But you will be sent a proof of the setting in enough time
+piece.
+But you will be sent a proof of the setting in enough time to make

-to make small changes.
-Even if I did nothing but take out a comma,
+small changes.
+Even if we do nothing but take out a comma, errors do creep

-errors do creep in when MSW files are imported into InDesign.
+in when Microsoft Word files are imported into Adobe InDesign.